-In addition, the Resolutions Act grants powers to modify contractual arrangements in certain circumstances, and powers to suspend enforcement or termination rights that might be invoked as a result of exercising the resolution powers.
+In addition, the Resolution Act grants powers to modify contractual arrangements in certain circumstances, and powers to suspend a third party's enforcement or termination rights against the institution that might be invoked as a result of exercising the resolution powers.

 Swedish credit institutions are required to pay an annual resolution fee to be calculated in accordance with Commission Regulation 2015/63.
 Should the resolution reserve be equal to 3 per cent of guaranteed deposits, the resolution fee should be replaced with a risk fee that will be based on the risks of each respective credit institution.
-However, the government has proposed that the risk fee shall be scrapped and replaced with a transitionally higher resolution fee, while maintaining the goal of the reserve size, although it is unclear whether this proposal will enter into force.
 This fund may be used in connection with resolutions under certain exceptional circumstances (e.g., when there is a need for excluding conversions or a write-down of debt due for stability reasons).